"We have lost the ability to simply see Reality as it is"

 Difference between the Path Of Creator and Vipassana

 The Universal Nature of the Mind is as such.
 When you experience any states of Self-Rejection, then you will experience suffering.
-To liberate one from their sufferings, then Self-Acceptance is needed.
+To liberate one from their sufferings, then it is necessary to transform Self-Rejection towards Self-Acceptance.

 In vipassana, maintaining the state of equanimity towards pain and pleasure is essentially the same as developing Self-Acceptance.
 Because in that state, the Self is in Acceptance of what is happening in that moment, letting it come and letting it go rather than reacting to it.

 It is important for the students to see that in fact they are developing Self-Acceptance in the practice so that they can learn the importance of developing Self-Acceptance in life, towards oneself and towards others.
-When one only sees the practice as being about maintaining equanimity, then it can be hard for one to understand this side of the practice.
+When one only sees the practice as being about maintaining equanimity, then it can be hard for one to understand the purpose of the practice and how it fits into the context of "life."

 Difference between the Creator's Meditation and Vipassana

-I wanted to create a meditation course which can help one to understand their better and not as intensive as Vipassana, so I created the Creator's Meditation.
+I wanted to create a meditation practice that can help people to achieve the same Self-Transformative effects as Vipassana.
+So I created the Creator's Meditation.

 The Creator’s Meditation is a 22 days course with a guided meditation lasting between 30 minutes - 1 hour.
 At the end lessonthere will also be a short talk about how to apply what one has learnt in life so one can apply their knowledge in life.
-The actual Vipassana course on the other hand is a 10 day, 10 hour a day course.
+The actual Vipassana course on the other hand is a 10 day, 10 hour a day course which is quite intensive.

 Although 22 days can seem a bit long, but the short practice allows one to step into the water at a safe pace.
 The 22 days also allows for the missing information from the Vipassana course to be given in droplets so one can absorb the teachings more thoroughly.
 It is suggested that once the Creator's Meditation is given one can then go apply for a course in Vipassana so one at least have an inkling of what is going on as they meditate 10 hours a day.

 However, if one has the courage one should apply for Vipassana straight away because it is rare to have such a great opportunity to spend 10 hours a day with your own mind.
-And when one is in a Vipassana course, one should do their best to drop all other spiritual practices, teachings and simply go through the experience without any expectations, otherwise a lot of confusions will arise.
+And when one is in a Vipassana course, one should do their best to drop all other spiritual practices, including what is said here, and to just listen and go through the experience without expectations.
+Naturally your own wisdom will guide you through the 10 days.

 Develop Experienced KnowledgeApply for a course in Vipassana below.